opensearch-project/project-website/_posts/2026-04-23-introducing-relevance-agent.md

 ### Pre-requisites

-For the quickstart script you need Java 21+, Node.js 20+, Python 3.12+, [uv](https://astral.sh/uv), yarn, jq, curl as prerequisites and access to a Large Language Model hosted via Amazon Bedrock.
+For the quickstart script you need Java 21+, Node.js 20+, Python 3.12+, [`uv`](https://astral.sh/uv), yarn, `jq`, curl as prerequisites and access to a Large Language Model hosted on Amazon Bedrock.
 More model providers will be supported in the future.

 **1. Clone the repository**